 These two courses address how human behavior is influenced by and influences families, groups, organizations, and communities.
-Behavior will be investigated in light of a generalist ecological perspective and look at the relationship among biological, social, psychological, cultural, and spiritual systems as they affect and are affected by human behavior.
-The individual is seen as being a part of each of these systems simultaneously as they interact with each other.
+HBSE I explores the dimensions of person and environment; HBSE II shows how those dimensions of person and environment work together with dimensions of time.
+Behavior will be investigated in light of a generalist perspective and look at the relationships among biological, social, psychological, cultural, and spiritual systems.
+This course addresses the impact of diversity, discrimination, and oppression on behavior and development.
+Students will ultimately demonstrate the selection of culturally responsive, evidence-informed interventions for working with and on behalf of clients.
+Prerequisites: General education core.
+Students must complete SW 227 before taking SW 228.
 All social work majors must take these courses, but they are open to all students.
-Students must complete SW 227 before taking SW 228.
-Prerequisites: general education core.
+Prerequisites: SO 211 and PS 111 recommended.